things-to-do

 Super yachts bob in the water while Ferraris cruise past Dior, Gucci, and Rolex boutiques.
 It's undeniably impressive, but also undeniably touristy.

+Puerto Banus is worth seeing once.
 The marina is genuinely impressive, and the people-watching is entertaining.
 But the restaurants are overpriced, the crowds can be overwhelming in summer, and it lacks the authentic charm of the Old Town.

-Puerto Banus is 10 minutes from the Old Town by taxi (around €10-15) or 15 minutes by local bus.
+Getting there is easy.
+It's 10 minutes from the Old Town by taxi (around 10 to 15 euros) or 15 minutes by local bus.
 If you're driving, parking can be challenging in summer.
 There's an underground car park near the marina.
+For more transport options, check our getting around Marbella guide.

 Marbella has 27 km of coastline with over 20 beaches.
-For a day trip, these are the most accessible:
+For a day trip, these are the most accessible.

+Playa de la Venus and Playa de la Fontanilla are the main beaches closest to the Old Town.
 Golden sand, good facilities, sunbed rental, and chiringuitos serving fried fish and beer.
 The promenade connects them, so you can stroll between them.

+Playa Artola-Cabopino is the best natural beach, with protected sand dunes (Dunas de Artola) behind it.
 Quieter, less developed, and about 12 km east of the Old Town.
 Worth the drive if you have time.

 Beach Clubs

-Expect to pay: €50-150 for a day bed, plus food and drinks.
+Expect to pay 50 to 150 euros for a day bed, plus food and drinks.
 Reservations are essential in summer.

-Where to Eat in Marbella
+Where to Eat in Marbella on a Day Trip

 Breakfast